Locations:

 Flow Cytometry

-Flow cytometry is a laser-based technique used to detect and analyze the chemical and physical characteristics of cells or particles.
-It is most commonly used to evaluate bone marrow, peripheral blood and other fluids in your body.
+Flow cytometry is a laser-based lab test that can detect chemical and physical differences of cells or particles.
+Healthcare providers commonly use it to evaluate bone marrow, peripheral blood and other fluids in your body.
+Flow cytometry can help diagnose several conditions, including infectious diseases and cancer.

 Overview